mihahribar/mihahribar.github.io/about.md

 Consulting
 ----------

 Currently most of my days are dedicated to helping various companies achieve their desired outcomes with technology.
-If you are looking for somebody to help out drop me a line.
+If you are looking for somebody to help out drop me a line on [Linkedin](http://www.linkedin.com/in/mihahribar).

 Toshl Finance
 -------------